Kirsten T. Edwards Williams

 Program Area: Adult and Higher Education

-Dr. Edwards is co-editor of Race, gender, and curriculum theorizing: Working in womanish ways, along with Denise Taliaferro Baszile and Nichole Guillory, as well as College curriculum at the crossroads: Women of color reflect and resist with Maria (Lupe) Davidson.
+Dr. Williams is co-editor of Race, gender, and curriculum theorizing: Working in womanish ways, along with Denise Taliaferro Baszile and Nichole Guillory, as well as College curriculum at the crossroads: Women of color reflect and resist with Maria (Lupe) Davidson.
 She has published her research in various peer-reviewed venues such as Gender and Education, Race, Ethnicity, and Education; Urban Education; Innovative Higher Education; Souls: A Critical Journal of Black Politics, Culture, and Society; the Journal of Curriculum Theorizing; the International Journal of Leadership in Education; and the Journal of Curriculum and Pedagogy.
 Additionally, she has been invited to deliver several addresses related to topics concerning women of color’s experiences with faith and religion on college campuses; womanist theology, identity politics and globalization; college curriculum and Black women scholars; and educational equity and access.

-Dr. Edwards earned her Ph.D. in Higher Education Administration with a specialization in Curriculum Theory in the Department of Educational Theory Policy and Practice at Louisiana State University in Baton Rouge, Louisiana.
+Dr. Williams earned her Ph.D. in Higher Education Administration with a specialization in Curriculum Theory in the Department of Educational Theory Policy and Practice at Louisiana State University in Baton Rouge, Louisiana.
 She additionally holds a cognate in Women’s and Gender Studies.

 - Curriculum and Pedagogy